Harden scores 35 in Rockets' 121-119 win over Raptors

 After averaging 52.2 points over the last five games, capped by a franchise-record 61 in Wednesday's win over the Knicks, Harden's torrid scoring pace slowed a bit as all of Houston's starters scored 10 points or more.

 Houston led by 11 points after two free throws by Harden with 1:14 remaining before the Raptors made three straight 3-pointers to cut the lead to 121-119 with 27.3 remaining.
-Gordon missed a 3 to give the Raptors a chance, but Kawhi Leonard's 3-point attempt was short as he was defended by Harden.
+Gordon missed a 3 to give the Raptors a chance, but Kawhi Leonard's 3-point attempt was short.

-It's the 22nd straight game in which Harden has led his team and Houston's opponent in scoring, which moves him past Michael Jordan for the second-longest streak in NBA history behind Wilt Chamberlain, who did it in 40 in a row.
+It's the 22nd straight game where Harden has led his team and Houston's opponent in scoring, which moves him past Michael Jordan for the second-longest streak in NBA history behind Wilt Chamberlain, who did it in 40 in a row.

 The Raptors got 32 points from Leonard as they dropped their second straight.